 Students earning a major in the English department choose between two paths: Literature or Creative Writing.
 For all majors:

 - No more than two 100-level literature courses may count towards either major path.
-The only exception is ENGL 150 - Introduction to Creative Writing, which may be counted in addition to these two courses.
+The only exception is ENGL 150 - Introduction to Creative Writing, which may be counted in addition to two other 100-level courses.

 - Neither AP nor IB credits nor ENGL 101 - College Writing may count towards either major path.

 - ENGL 125 taken at Macalester may count towards a major path, but when it is granted by the Registrar as credit for AP or IB it may not count.

 NOTE: Because the content of topics-based courses varies widely based on who is teaching them, all programs of study should be planned in consultation with an English department advisor to confirm which requirements a particular course number fulfills in any given semester.

 The Literature path consists of ten courses (40 credits) in English, which includes the capstone experience in literature and requires students to distribute coursework across a range of categories.
-Any given course may count towards only one of the requirements on a student's plan of study.
+Any given course may count towards only one of the requirements for the English major.
 The major path requires courses covering the following categories: